naelstrof/maim/README.md

     - maim has no --exec or naming features.
 This is because maim follows the unix philosophy of "do one thing and do it well".
 These features are things that should be handled by the shell.
     - scrot has no way to screenshot a predefined region. maim comes equipped with --geometry features that allow for specified region capture.
     - With [slop](https://github.com/naelstrof/slop) installed, maim's --select option is far superior to scrot's -s option in many ways.
 See [slop](https://github.com/naelstrof/slop) for more details.
+    - maim will never error with `giblib error: couldn't grab keyboard:Resource temporarily unavailable` as it never grabs the keyboard. (slop does, but it has proper error handling that keeps it from crashing.)
 * Compared to ImageMagick's import
     - import doesn't play nicely with compositors; making effects like transparent windows not render properly in the screenshot. maim, like scrot, uses imlib2 which isn't inflicted with this problem.
+* Compared to either
+    - maim can actually take screenshots with your cursor included in them!
+It does this using the XFixes extension.
+I don't think there's any other screenshooters that do this.

 examples
 -------------------